ScottJohnson02/ScottJohnson.github.io/README.txt

-Project Contains HTML and CSS files for the midterm portfolio
+Project Contains HTML and CSS files for my personal portfolio